Don’t Settle for “Tech Book Competence” –

 Enter Screencast Ninja Academy, a formula that bridges the gap between live and on-demand learning.

 Screencast Ninja Academy is screencast training like you’ve never seen before.
 Here are the basics:

 - Scheduled lessons.
 You have six weeks of daily on-demand content.
 Mondays and Thursdays offer tech lessons that let you follow along.
 Tuesdays and Fridays offer supplementary material that reinforce the lessons of the week.
 And Wednesdays are special “hot seat” days where I dissect the work of current students.

 - Real-world experience building your own screencast projects.
 Rather than general practice exercises, you get step-by-step assignments to build your own project from scratch, on any topic you choose.
-You get timely feedback on every assignment you turn in.
+You get timely feedback on every assignment you turn in (Coaching track only).

 - We support multiple tools and platforms.
 The three top screencasting tools are Camtasia for Windows, Camtasia for Mac, and Screenflow (for Mac).
 We’ll be offering tech lessons with separate “branches” for each of these tools, so no matter which one you use, you’ll be covered.
 Not sure yet?
 No problem!
 You don’t have to choose on registration — you’ll have permanent access to ALL of them.

-- Expert feedback on every assignment.
+- Expert feedback on every assignment (Coaching track only).
 As you build your project via bi-weekly assignments, you’ll get personalized feedback from yours truly every step of the way.
 No more bashing your head against the wall trying to figure things out on your own.
 And when the course is over, you’ll have three additional weeks to turn in coursework for feedback if you happened to fall behind.

 - A real sense of community.
 Registrants will get access to an exclusive Facebook group where they’re encouraged to share projects, feedback, and resources.
 And when the course is finished, you’ll get access to a permanent alumni group.